adossantos-jr/psa-batch-mode/README.md

 ## Productivity-Susceptiblity Analysis (PSA) for multiple species/stocks at once in batch mode
 This is an R shiny app for rapidly performing Productivity-Susceptibility Analysis (PSA) for multiple species/stocks at once in a simple batch processing loop.
 The code for the PSA itself is mostly sourced from the [PSA Web Application at the Fisheries Integrated Toolbox (FIT)](https://nmfs-ost.github.io/noaa-fit/PSA) by the U. S. National Oceanic and Atmospheric Administration (NOAA), developed by Dr. Nathan Vaughan & Dr. Jason Cope.
-Like in the NOAA PSA Web Application, this routine allows for probabilistic attribute scoring and generates bootstrapping-based confidence intervals.
+Like in the NOAA PSA Web Application, this routine allows for probabilistic attribute scoring and generates bootstrapping-based confidence intervals if scored using probabilities.

 ### Instructions
 #### Running the app